EmediongPeter/Automoove/README.md

 This is one of my first projects in react - An Image Slider that has functionalities suitable for effective user experience including Screen Readers

-Currently, the project is live via this link: [The Ultimate Beginner Image Slider](https://imageslider.vercel.app)
+Currently, the project is live via this link: [A Show Room of your favourite brands of cars](https://imageslider.vercel.app)

 ## Expanding more on How I built the project

 I developed this application with the help of Kyle, the founder of [Web Dev Simplified](https://youtube.com/webdevsimplified).
 But as we devs all know, just watching tutorials, copying and pasting the codes without proper understanding of the concepts behind these things isn't the right way to learn.

 So after proper understanding of the concepts Kyle used, I decided to add a few features to the project that will be intriguing, maybe solve a problem for someone, and I must say <b>I really learnt a lot by putting that extra 1% effort, if not I'll still be stuck in the tutorial hell</b>

 So below are the features I implemented: